Glasgow Railroad Bridge

 The Glasgow Railroad Bridge is four-span through truss bridge over the Missouri River belonging to the Kansas City Southern railroad between Howard County, Missouri and Saline County, Missouri.
-It is considered to be the first All Steel Bridge made in the world.
+Its predecessor is considered to be the first All Steel Bridge made in the world.

 It was originally built in 1878-79 by Gen. William Sooy Smith for the Chicago and Alton railroad as a five-span Whipple through truss and described as the world's first all-steel bridge.
 In 1900 it was rebuilt with Parker truss spans.
 Its previous owner was Gateway Western.
 It was damaged in the Great Flood of 1993.